philipsteer/philipsteer.github.io/test.md

 ---
 layout: page
-title: "Test"
+title: Test
 permalink: /test
 ---

-﻿## On Tree Stump on Mr Mosley’s Farm, Inch Clutha
+﻿# On Tree Stump on Mr Mosley’s Farm, Inch Clutha
-# Dugald Ferguson
+## Dugald Ferguson

 Where stately Clutha’s arms enfold
 Her island<note> Inch Clutha.
 Inch Clutha is an island in the Clutha River/Mata-Au, in the South Island of New Zealand.  </note> round, is to be seen